 My research interests center on the philosophy of language and philosophical logic, as well as related areas in metaphysics, the history of analytic philosophy, and the philosophy of mind.
 Topics that continue to fascinate me include predication, higher-order quantification, proper names, definite descriptions, plurals, and propositional attitudes.
 See my research page for more information.

 The picture above is of me and a rock on a seesaw at Rodeo Beach.
 I'm the one on the left.
-I also have interests outside of philosophy.
-In no particular order, these include baking bread (like Zopf --- that's my picture in the article! --- in my wood fired oven), brewing beer, bicycling (lots of 'b's here!), photography, fingerstyle guitar, and programming.
+I also have lots of interests outside of philosophy.
+In no particular order, these include baking bread (like Zopf --- that's my picture in the article! --- in my wood fired oven), brewing beer, bicycling (lots of 'b's here!), photography, fingerstyle guitar, and coding.
 See my &c. page for some of that.
 Finally, here's my official contact information:

 541 Hall of Languages